FAQs

 Yes.
 The Annual Account Maintenance Fee is $56 for mailing of paper of statements, confirmations, and the Plan Disclosure Booklet, supplements and Account tax forms.
 The Fee is reduced to $31 if E-Delivery is established.
 The Account Maintenance Fee is assessed quarterly.
 See Plan Disclosure Booklet for important details.

-Additionally, there are Annual Asset-Based Fees on the six Target Risk Investment Options, ranging from 0.28% to 0.31%, depending on the option.
+Additionally, there are Annual Asset-Based Fees on the seven Target Risk Investment Options, ranging from 0.31% to 0.36%, depending on the option.

 For the Fifth Third Checking Account Option, there is a monthly service fee of $2.00, which is waived if E-Delivery is established or if the checking Account has an average monthly balance of at least $250.
 See Plan Disclosure Booklet for important details.

-Additionally, there are Annual Asset-Based Fees on the six Target Risk Investment Options, ranging from 0.28% to 0.31%, depending on the option.
+Additionally, there are Annual Asset-Based Fees on the seven Target Risk Investment Options, ranging from 0.31% to 0.36%, depending on the option.

 For the Fifth Third Checking Account Option, there is a monthly service fee of $2.00, which is waived if E-Delivery is established or if the checking Account has an average monthly balance of at least $250.
 See Plan Disclosure Booklet for important details.